When is the next TD Five Boro Bike Tour?

 There is a “Reunion” area at the Finish Festival, which is a good place for you to rendezvous after your ride.

 Do not stop in the following locations: Central Park, on any of the bridges, or on the Brooklyn-Queens Expressway (BQE).
 Out of courtesy for other riders, do not stop in the middle of the roadway; always pull over to the right side of the road if you need to stop for any reason.
 There will also be an information center at the Finish Festival where riders can rendezvous.

 Can I bring a pet on my bike?

 No. Kindly leave furry and feathered friends at home for the Tour.

 How can I lessen my environmental impact and help make the Tour more sustainable?

-Bike New York encourages participants to use our Zero Waste stations and do their part to properly sort trash.
+Bike New York encourages participants to bike or use mass transit to get to the Tour Start Line and home from the Finish Festival.
+Along the route, we encourage everyone to use our Zero Waste stations and do their part to properly sort trash.
 Check out our sustainability page for more info.